SteveBarnett/human-centred/air.md

 ### Use AI very carefully

+- Be an expert in your domain when using it
 - Check everything it produces for accuracy and consistency
 - Declare your use of AI, with details